Junqing/GA_API/README.md

 ## Current known issues

 - When the input for the index endpoint is above 500 and below 1000, the code have unstable behaviour.
 This needs further investigation.

+## Certain choices made:

+- When a positive integer that is not a fibonacci number is given to the blacklist, it still accepts the number and blacklists it.
+As initially in basic cases it is cheaper to add it rather than running tests against the fibonacci cache and eventually need to handle error situations.
+- An output model is created as FibonacciOut to follow the fastapi_pagination example.
+More learning is needed to utilize better output models.
+- Fibonacci generator has been done with both recursive and non-recursive methods.